 - If you're using cream cheese frosting instead of sugar, wait for the cake to cool down before icing it.

-*If you can't find superfine sugar, learn to do-it-yourself with this handy guide.
+*If you can't find superfine sugar, learn to do-it-yourself.

 ** NOTE: If you don't have cake flour and need to substitute all-purpose flour in this recipe, then you need to use LESS all-purpose flour.
 Use 1.5 cups minus 3 tablespoons of all-purpose flour.